Voting in New Mexico

 Voting Rights Restoration

-New Mexico does restore the right to vote upon completion of the court-ordered sentence of imprisonment, including any term of parole or probation for the conviction.
+New Mexico does remove voting rights for people with felony convictions.
+The right to vote is automatically restored once a resident has completed the court-ordered sentence of imprisonment, including any term of parole or probation for the conviction.

 If you have a past conviction, learn more about your eligibility to vote here.